ba-dresden/ba-latex-template/docs/usage/simple.md

 \end{document}
 ```
 An appendix can be created using the `baappx` environment, which will also create an overview of all appendix entries.
-Most environments introduced by this template feature some customization options, which are describe in the [environments](./environments) section.
+Most environments introduced by this template feature some customization options, which are described in the [environments](./environments) section.
 ```latex
 \documentclass[...]{baarticle}